Alerovere/CoastSat.Venice/README.md

 ## Installation

+First, download CoastSat.Venice into your hard drive.
+All the data will be saved in the "Data" folder.

 <summary><strong> Create an environment with Anaconda:</strong></summary>

 To run the toolbox you first need to install the required Python packages in an environment.You can do this with **Anaconda** .